Cover photo by Ryan Tippett.

 The eggs are laid in a shallow burrow under leaf litter near the water’s edge (L.R.M. pers. obs.).
 The tadpoles complete part of their development in the nest, and may remain in a state of arrested development for several weeks until the next heavy downpour.
 When the egg capsules are moistened by rain, the tadpoles immediately break out and wriggle en masse to the water, where they complete their development (L.R.M. pers. obs.).

-In captivity, L. mossambicus eat beetles, termites, moths and their larvae, and a record exists of a captive individual eating a baby chameleon (Wager 1986).
+In captivity, the Brown-backed Tree Frog consumes beetles, termites, moths, and their larvae, and a record exists of a captive individual eating a baby chameleon (Wager 1986).

 Status and Conservation

-Within its distribution range, L. mossambicus is fairly widespread and is known to occur in numerous public and private protected areas.
+Within its distribution range, the Brown-backed Tree Frog is fairly widespread and is known to occur in numerous public and private protected areas.
 Populations appear to be stable.
-There are no known threats to this species at present.
-The continued protection of the habitat of this species in protected areas should be sufficient to ensure its long-term survival.
+There are no known threats to the Brown-backed Tree Frog at present.
+The continued protection of this species’ habitat in conservation areas should be sufficient to ensure its long-term survival.

 Near Hluhluwe, KwaZulu-Natal